 - monitoring and mapping sites to provide a baseline to work from

-This has helped shape the theme plans covering broader issues and site improvement plans (SIPs) (see below for more detail).
+This has helped shape the theme plans covering broader issues and site improvement plans (SIPs).

 Evidence gaps that IPENS is unable to fund will be recorded in the: